kengibson1111/go-stdlib/README.md

 * custommarshal - shows how to implement gob marshaling for a custom type - necessary because internal field types may not have an exported scope.

-* custominterface - really cool.
-The custom type would be registered in the encoder and decoder gob processes.
-The type implements a method on a custom interface.
-The interface is available in the encoder and decoder processes.
-The encoder encodes through the interface.
-The decoder decodes through the interface and calls the interface's method.

 ## encoding/json

 * decoder - basic JSON decoding